A 1961 Triumph Tr-3 Is Still My All-Time Favorite Sports Car

 Rice-burners for lunch

-My current favorite car is my 1996 Pontiac Firebird Formula with the LT-1 Corvette engine, 245 millimeter tires and 6-speed straight transmission.
+My current favorite car is my 1996 Pontiac Firebird Formula with the LT-1 Corvette engine, 245 millimeter tires and 6-speed manual transmission.

 Oh, by the way, it is extremely fun to have a souped-up Honda or other type of rice-burner try to show off in front of this old man in his “sleeper” Firebird.